o19s/puppet-solr/README.md

 This install has been tested on:

 * Ubuntu 12.04
+* RHEL 6.4

 Using this manifest
 -----------

-To include solr in your manifests.
+To download a copy of solr into /opt/solr.

 1. Check out this repository in your modules directory
 2. Add the following to your base manifest (Note that including an appropriate JDK is left to you):